-John and Kristy get married at 22 years old.
-John has a job paying $40,000 and Kristy is a teacher making $30,000.
-This is a combined income of $70,000 per year.
-They decide to live as cheap as they can until they can afford to buy a house with cash.
-They rent an apartment for $600 per month and decide to take very inexpensive vacations over the next 5 years.
-They are able to live on $40,000 per year which allows them to put about $30,000 into savings each year.
+They decide to live as cheaply as possible until they can afford to buy a house with cash.
+They rent an apartment for $600 per month and decide to take very inexpensive vacations over the next five years.

-But wait, how can I live on $40,000 per year with taxes, rent and everything else I have to pay???
-Glad you asked, here is a breakdown of what that would look like:
+But wait, how can I live on $40,000 per year with taxes, rent, and everything else I have to pay???
+I’m glad you asked.

 - Rent: $7,200/year ($600 per month)